kevinbarabash/live-proxy/README.md

 ## TODO

-- allow locals to shadow global variables
-- handle inheritance
 - handle ES2015 style classes
 - iframe sand boxing
 - proper event handling in iframes
 - wrap document.createElement to prevent creation of other iframes or scripts programmatically
 - automatically handle cleanup of timers and intervals
-- give users feedback whenever an exception happens with the location if possible